smartheim/ui-maintenance/README.md

 The `listadapter/*` classes provide Mixins for the *View*, but also provide Model **Adapters** that communicate with the *Model* (aka Store).

+#### The Model

-The `store/*` bundle finally provides the frontend database, the **Model**, for this architecture.
+The `app/*` bundle finally provides the frontend database, the **Model**, for this architecture.
 All requested REST endpoints are cached in a Index DB and kept in sync via SSE (Server Send Events).
-Any sorting will not happen in the *View*, but directly in the Index DB.
+The storage follows a State-While-Revalidate strategy.

+The Index DB access and REST updates happen in a shared web-worker.
+Heavy operations like sorting is outsourced into the web-worker.

+Multiple browser tabs stay in sync and only a single SSE connection must be established.

 This architecture should provide us with low-latency rendering performance.
-We can outsource heavy operations like sorting into web-workers at any point without changing any of the *Adapters* or *Views*.

 ## Missing openHAB functionality